 There are many reasons people who need help don’t seek help (some are listed below).
 However, the things that you can’t do alone can often be achieved working together.

-- Applicant must provide a current (less than one year old) psychosocial assessment or history and physical with an axis I substance dependence diagnosis.
+- Applicant must provide a current (less than one year old) ASAM assessment or history and physical with an axis I substance dependence diagnosis.

 - Applicant must not currently be in physical withdrawal from any substance.